Through area hospital at First United Methodist Church

 “This is the third year we’ve provided free flu shots to the communities we serve, and we’re proud of the benefit we offer our community members,” said Gayle Arnett, President and CEO of SBA.
 “For the past 10 or so years, our communities have seen us grow through new facilities and services, but what I’d like everyone to see is the great way our staff cares for, and cares about our communities.
 Our staff understands the benefits of this project, and they hope people in the community take advantage of the opportunity to keep themselves and others healthy throughout this flu season.”

-Page 2 of 2 - The free flu shot clinics are a joint project between Susan B. Allen Memorial Hospital and the Susan B. Allen Memorial Hospital Foundation.
+The free flu shot clinics are a joint project between Susan B. Allen Memorial Hospital and the Susan B. Allen Memorial Hospital Foundation.
 If you would like information about how you might help the Hospital provide similar projects, please contact Mary Luebbert, Director of Development, at 316-321-8741.